plan-net/core4/README.md

 MongoDB setup
 -------------

 MongoDB requires further configuration to setup a replica set. core4os uses some special features of MongoDB which are only available with replica set.

 The interactive script ``local_setup.py`` simplifies this configuration.
 Start the script with ``python local_setup.py`` in the Python virtual environment created above.

 MongoDB protection
 ------------------

 Please note that running the core4os regression tests requires two additional steps.
 First, the user ``core`` must exists as a MongoDB user with password ``654321``.
-Second, the MongoDB hostname must have an additional domain name ``testmongo``.
+Second, the MongoDB hostname must have an additional domain name ``testmongo``. **For production the password and hostname must be changed.**

 Ensure the setup is reflected with your core4os ``local.yaml`` configuration file.

-Pass the following JavaScript to the mongo shell to create user ``core`` with password ``654321``:
+Pass the following JavaScript to the mongo shell to create user ``core`` with p assword ``654321``:

     mongo <<- EOF
     use admin